Creating a Flow

 These are the basic steps you must follow to define a new Devo Flow:

-To create a new Flow, click the Create button in the toolbar, give the new Flow a name, then select Apply.
-The name of your Flow will appear at the top of the canvas, next to a color circle that indicates its current status.
-When you create a Flow, its status is always Scratch (orange) until you first save it.
-Learn more about Flow statuses in the section below.
+After accessing the Flow Editor area, click the Create button in the toolbar, give the new flow a name, then select Apply.
+The name of your flow will appear at the top of the canvas, next to a color circle that indicates its current status.
+When you create a flow, its status is always Scratch (orange) until you first save it.
+Learn more about flow statuses in the section below.

 Create a Flow on a new tab